In this tutorial, we will discuss what is a reference variable in PowerShell? And how to create and use the PowerShell reference variable.

 Write-Host $var

-The error was because of the way I was passing reference parameter to the function.
+The error was because of the way I was passing reference parameters to the function.

 Calculate -number ([ref]$var)